Factorization/macOS-dotfiles/README.md

 ## Git

-- The .gitconfig file includes my `[user]` config.
+- The `.gitconfig` file includes my `[user]` config.
 Make sure to replace with your own username and email

+## Packages

+- The `Brewfile` contains applications that may require a license to run.

 # Contents